-Brining is nothing new, its been round for centuries, take bacon for example, its delicious.
-The secret is to lightly brine, chops below will only need 20 minutes maximum, yes 20 minutes.
-As they say, taste the difference .
+Brining is nothing new.
+It has been around for centuries.
+Take bacon, for example; it's delicious.
+The secret is to lightly brining these chops will only need 20 minutes maximum, yes 20 minutes.
+Then, as they say, taste the difference.
 Prepare the pears first as they take around 2 hours to cook slowly in the oven.

 - 4 large ripe Conference pears